 - 1. With chemical heads, make sure to dump both upper and lower tanks.
 Rinse well with fresh water.
 Sanitize chemical head as needed. - 2.
-With electric head, pump out holding tank.
+With vacuum designed head, pump out holding tank.
 Add nontoxic antifreeze to toilet and holding tank.
 Pump from toilet to holding tank to eliminate any water remaining in supply lines.

 AVOID VESSEL AND ENGINE DAMAGE!

-CONTACT A MARINE PROFESSIONAL FOR WINTERIZATION
+CONTACT MARINE PROFESSIONAL FOR WINTERIZATION INSTRUCTIONS.
+DAMAGE IS NOT COVERED BY REGAL WARRANTY.

-ASSISTANCE .DAMAGE CAUSED BY IMPROPER WINTERIZATION

-IS NOT COVERED BY OUTBOARD MANUFACTURER

-OR REGAL WARRANTY.